How to Improve Standing Power Throw: Quick Tips for Explosive Results

 Assessing Your Initial SPT Performance

-Start by establishing your baseline SPT performance.
+Begin by determining your baseline SPT performance.

-Perform three throws, following the ACFT guidelines.
+Execute three throws while adhering to the ACFT guidelines.

 Setting Realistic and Achievable Goals